Course Introduction to Programming

 Arrays

-What is an array?
+What is a vector?

-What is an array for?
+What is a vector for?

-Arrays in C
+Vectors in C

 <type> <name>[<size>];